tree

 shed

-Even if you store your bike in a garage or shed, you should still lock it up, plus don’t forget to lock the outbuilding itself.
-Also, think about investing in a shed alarm for extra security, and don’t make it common knowledge that you own a bike – keep it out of sight as much as you can, and consider adding curtains/covers to the windows in your garage or shed.
+Even if you store your bike in a garage or shed, you should still lock it up.
+Plus, don’t forget to lock the outbuilding itself.
+Also, think about investing in a shed alarm for extra security.

-For an extra layer of protection, it could be a good idea to submit your bike’s details to the national Bike Register – this is simple three-step process that’s police-approved.
-While this isn’t a requirement with Swinton, some insurers may need you to do this, so check your policy carefully.
-Also, keep a record of the frame number, receipt of purchase and photographs of the bike in a safe place.
+While registering your bike isn’t a requirement with Swinton, some insurers may need you to do this.
+So, make sure to check your policy carefully.
+Also, keep a record of the frame number, receipt of purchase, and photographs of the bike in a safe place

 houses-street